CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "durability": 8,      // Resistance to damage/rusting, also determines misfire chance "burst": 5,           // Number of shots fired in burst mode "clip_size": 100,     // Maximum amount of ammo that can be loaded "ups_charges": 0,     // Additionally to the normal ammo (if any), a gun can require some charges from an UPS.
 This also works on mods.
-Attaching a mod with ups_charges will make add/increase ups drain on the weapon.
+Attaching a mod with ups_charges will add/increase ups drain on the weapon.
 "reload": 450,         // Amount of time to reload, 100 = 6 seconds = 1 "turn"
 "built_in_mods": ["m203"], //An array of mods that will be integrated in the weapon using the IRREMOVABLE tag.
 "default_mods": ["m203"] //An array of mods that will be added to a weapon on spawn.